The Best Salmon Ever.

 • 1 – 1½ pound WILD salmon with skin on (I think the skin on preserves freshness)

-• 2 tbsp Mirin – Japanese Cooking Wine (available in Asian section of market)
+• 2 tbsp mirin – Japanese Cooking Wine (available in Asian section of market)

 • 2 tbsp minced ginger